Bicuspid aortic valve

 In a mechanical valve replacement, a mechanical valve replaces the damaged valve.

-In aortic valve replacement, your surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
+Aortic valve replacement.
+The surgeon removes the damaged valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).
 Another type of biological tissue valve replacement that uses your own pulmonary valve is sometimes possible.

-In this procedure, surgeons remove the enlarged section of the aorta located near the heart.
-Surgeons then replace it with a synthetic tube (graft), which is sewn into place.
+- Aortic root and ascending aorta surgery.
+Surgeons remove the enlarged section of the aorta located near the heart.
+It's replaced with a synthetic tube (graft), which is sewn into place.
+Sometimes, only the enlarged section of the aorta is removed and the aortic valve remains.
 The aortic valve can also be replaced or repaired during this procedure.

-After a bicuspid aortic valve has been diagnosed, you'll need lifelong care from a pediatric cardiologist as a child, and then from an adult congenital cardiologist as an adult, including regular follow-up appointments to monitor for any changes in your condition.
+After a bicuspid aortic valve has been diagnosed, you'll need lifelong doctor's checkups by a cardiologist to monitor for any changes in your condition.

-A bicuspid aortic valve can be inherited in families.
-Because of this, doctors often recommend that all first-degree relatives — parents, children and siblings — of people with a bicuspid aortic valve be screened with an echocardiogram.
+A bicuspid aortic valve can be passed down in families (inherited).
+Because of this, doctors often recommend that parents, children and siblings (first-degree relatives) of people with a bicuspid aortic valve be screened with an echocardiogram.